NRS - Nursing

 View Course Outcomes:

-6. Identify and utilize therapeutic communication skills in the development of therapeutic relationships with patients and their support system.
+- Use therapeutic communication skills in the development of relationships with patients and their families and/or important others.

 NRS112A Foundations of Nursing in Acute Care I - A